The Morey Corporation

 Why It Matters

 GVWR is an important safety standard set by the manufacturer.
-When this number is exceeded, there are serious risks to drivers and surrounding travelers.
+Exceeding this number poses serious risks to drivers and surrounding travelers.

-The GVWR of a truck determines how and where it can be operated, what kind of permits are necessary to operate it, and if you need to stop at a weigh station.
+The GVWR of a truck determines how and where it can be operated, what permits are necessary, and whether you need to stop at a weigh station.

 Commercial drivers do not need a CDL to operate vehicles in Class 1 through Class 6, but each vehicle with a GVWR over 10,001 pounds must have the company’s name and USDT number displayed on the vehicle.

-As a commercial driver, be sure to check with the U.S. Department of Transportation to ensure compliance with the most current laws and regulations.
+As a commercial driver, you should check with the U.S. Department of Transportation to ensure compliance with the most current laws and regulations.

 Now that we understand how CMVs are classified and why it matters, let’s look at the 8 classes of commercial vehicles.